Xu-JY/xu-jy.github.io/_pages/about.md

 &nbsp; &nbsp; Welcome to my homepage!
-I am an Assistant Professor in the College of Computing and Informatics (CCI) at **University of North Carolina at Charlotte**.
+I am an Assistant Professor of Machine Learning at the University of North Carolina at Charlotte.
 Before joining UNC Charlotte, I was a postdoc at the Machine Learning Department of Carnegie Mellon University, working with Prof. [Aarti Singh](https://www.cs.cmu.edu/~aarti/) and Prof. [Bryan Wilder](https://bryanwilder.github.io/).
 Before joining CMU, I got my PhD in Computer Science at UC Santa Barbara in 2024, advised by Prof. [Yu-Xiang Wang](https://cseweb.ucsd.edu/~yuxiangw/).
 Even before that, I got my B.S. from Tsinghua University in 2019, advised by Prof. [Guoqi Li](https://people.ucas.edu.cn/~liguoqi).

 &nbsp; &nbsp; I am actively recruiting PhD students with strong passions in methodological research, as well as outstanding math and coding capabilities.